 Shari Pearce, Village Manager/Clerk Mike McHenry, Superintendent Maryalice Edwards, Treasurer Debra Jones, Clerk III Keith Brown, Asst.
-Supt Jim Leise, Mechanic Amy Harter, Deputy Clerk Resolution that the investment policy for the Village of Hilton shall be renewed for one year as amended.
-Motion made by Trustee Zabelny, seconded by Trustee Gates.
-Carried unanimously 5-0.
+Supt Jim Liese, Mechanic Amy Harter, Deputy Clerk

-INVESTMENT POLICY FOR THE VILLAGE OF HILTON 2016-2017
+INVESTMENT POLICY FOR THE VILLAGE OF HILTON 2017-2018

-- SCOPE: This investment policy applies to all moneys and other financial resources available for investment on our behalf. - II.
+- I. SCOPE: This investment policy applies to all moneys and other financial resources available for investment on our behalf. - II.
 OBJECTIVES: The primary objectives of the Village of Hilton's investment activities are, in priority order: - a) To conform with all applicable federal, state and other legal requirements; - b) To adequately safeguard principal; - c) To provide sufficient liquidity to meet all operating requirements; and - d) To obtain a reasonable rate of return - III.
 DELEGATION OF AUTHORITY: The Village Board of Trustees responsibility for administration of the investment program is delegated to the Village Clerk who shall establish written procedures for the operation of the investment program consistent with these investment guidelines.
 Such procedures shall include an adequate internal control structure to provide a satisfactory level of accountability based on a data base or records incorporating description and amounts of investments, transaction dates, and other relevant information and regulate the activities of subordinate employees. - IV.
 PRUDENCE: All participants in the investment process shall seek to act responsibly as custodians of the public trust and shall avoid any transaction that might impair public confidence in the Village of Hilton to govern effectively.
 Investments shall be made with judgment and care, under circumstances then prevailing, which persons of prudence discretion and intelligence exercise in the management of their own affairs, not for speculation, but for investment, considering the safety of the principal as well as the probable income to be derived.
-All participants involved in the investment process shall refrain from personal business activity that could conflict with proper execution of the investment program, or which could impair their ability to make impartial investment decisions. - DIVERSIFICATION: It is the policy of the Village of Hilton to diversify its deposits and investment by financial institution, by investment instrument, and by maturity scheduling. - VI.
+All participants involved in the investment process shall refrain from personal business activity that could conflict with proper execution of the investment program, or which could impair their ability to make impartial investment decisions. - V. DIVERSIFICATION: It is the policy of the Village of Hilton to diversify its deposits and investment by financial institution, by investment instrument, and by maturity scheduling. - VI.
 INTERNAL CONTROLS: The Village Treasurer is responsible for establishing and maintaining an internal control structure to provide reasonable, but not absolute, assurance that deposits and investments are safeguarded against loss from unauthorized use or disposition, that transactions are executed in accordance with management's authorization and recorded properly, and are managed in compliance with applicable laws and regulations.